 - Take a daily walk.

-Walk the kids to school, walk for half an hour on your lunch break, it really doesn’t matter when you do it just do it!
-Better still, try swimming, yoga or going to the gym.
+Walk the kids to school, walk for half an hour on your lunch break.
+It doesn’t matter when you do it; just do it!
+Better still, try swimming, yoga, or going to the gym.
 Exercise of any sort and for even the smallest amount of time can have huge benefits on your mental health.

 Frequently asked questions

-One of the hardest things to do is to carve time for yourself when you have toddlers or babies at home.
-It’s really difficult to even get a few fleeting moments to yourself to go to the toilet, let alone find time for self-care.
+One of the hardest things to do is carve time for yourself when you have toddlers or babies at home.
+It’s challenging to even get a few fleeting moments to yourself to go to the toilet, let alone find time for self-care.

-This is something I struggle with too, the way forward for me was to evaluate my friendships and decide exactly who in my family and friend circle appreciated me, once I had figured that out then the decision became a lot clearer and I found it easier to say no to the people who didn’t matter.
+This is something I struggle with, too.
+The way forward for me was to evaluate my friendships and decide exactly who appreciated me in my family and friend circle.
+Once I had figured that out, the decision became more evident, and I found it easier to say no to the people who didn’t matter.

 Quotes about being gentle with yourself